ads2280/open-clio/README.md

 - Match partition count to your top-level cluster count
 - Use clear, actionable names

-**When to use:** You have domain knowledge and want to ensure related examples are grouped together.
+**When to use:** You have domain knowledge and want to ensure related runs are grouped together.

 **When not to use:** You're exploring unknown patterns or want completely data-driven clustering.

-If no partitions are defined, all examples go into a single "Default" partition.
+If no partitions are defined, all runs go into a single "Default" partition.

 ## Reference